-- every link is always in one of defined rotational states - these states, dihedral angles, are minima of pot. energy - e.g. trans, gauche(+) and gauche(-) in polyalkane chain - conformation-dependent properties described with matrices - best known approximative description of polymer chains - combined with MC → wide range of properties - conformations of chain are generated with probability distributions corresponding to their statistical weights, which are a component of the model (in a matrix form)
+- every link is always in one of defined rotational states - these states, dihedral angles, are minima of pot. energy - e.g. trans, gauche(+) and gauche(-) in polyalkane chain - conformation-dependent properties described with matrices - best known approximative description of polymer chains - combined with $\text{MC} \rightarrow$ wide range of properties rotational isomeric state model matrix of statistical weights for an example of polyalkane chain:

+- conformations of chain are generated with probability distributions corresponding to their statistical weights, which are a component of the model (in a matrix form)